hazaarlabs/hazaar-mvc/docs/src/index.md

   - title: Realtime
     details: Hazaar MVC provides a realtime WebSockets server that allows you to push data to the browser in realtime.

-footer: Apache-2.0 Licensed | Copyright © 2012-present Hazaar Labs
+copyright: Apache-2.0 Licensed | Copyright © 2012-present Hazaar Labs
 ---